Scalping Trading UK Guide 2024

 Scalping trading is a great way to make financial gains in a risk-averse manner.
 When installing sensible stop-loss losses, alongside other risk management strategies, your potential losses are kept to an absolute minimum.
 Even though you will be targeting micro-profit margins, scalpers typically place dozens of buy and sell positions throughout the day.

 With that said, if you want to make a success of your scalping endeavours, you will need to use a UK trading platform that offers commission-free trades, tight spreads, and heaps of tradable assets.

 What is a popular time frame to use when scalping?As you will be looking to scalp super-small profit margins, it's usual to stick with the 1-minute timeframe.

 What fees are involved in scalping?You will need to use an online trading platform if you wish to deploy a scalping trading strategy.
 As such, check to see what commissions and spreads your chosen broker offers.
-This is why we suggest using eToro, as you'll be able to buy and sell financial instruments without paying a penny in commission.
+This is why we suggest using Plus500, as you'll be able to buy and sell financial instruments from the comfort of your own home.

 How many pips should I try and make when scalping?On average, seasoned scalping traders in the UK will target gains of 5-10 pips per position.

 Are there any scalping trading systems that are automated ?Yes, there are hundreds of automated scalping trading systems available in the online space.
 You will need to download the software and install it into a third-party platform such as MT4/5.
 Then, the software will scalp assets on your behalf.
 Just make sure you do lots of homework on the provider before signing up.